radiantearth/stac-spec/api-spec/api-spec.md

 ## HTTP Request Methods and Content Types

 The WFS 3 and STAC APIs follow a RESTful model.
 A core principal of this is the use of HTTP Request Methods (verbs) and the `Content-Type` header to drive behavior.
 This section describes how these are used in the WFS 3 and STAC endpoints.

 1. **Required** GET (both WFS 3 and STAC)
 2. **Recommended** POST `Content-Type: application/x-www-form-urlencoded` with the corresponding content body format.
 3. **Recommended** POST `Content-Type: multipart/form-data` with the corresponding content body format.
 4. **Optional** **STAC endpoint /stac/search only** POST `Content-Type: application/json`, where the content body is a JSON object representing a filter, as defined in the [STAC API OpenAPI specification document](STAC.yaml).
 5. **Prohibited** **WFS 3 endpoints only** POST `Content-Type: application/json`, where the content body is a JSON object representing a filter.
-This is prohibited due to conflict with the [Transaction Extension](extensions/transaction/README.md), which defines a POST `Content-Type: application/json` operation to create an Item.
+This is prohibited due to conflict with the [CRUD Extension](extensions/crud/README.md), which defines a POST `Content-Type: application/json` operation to create an Item.

 ## WFS3 Endpoints